teaching-on-testbeds/mltrain-chi/snippets/intro.md

 ## Experiment resources

-For this experiment, we will provision one bare-metal node with two GPUs.
+For this experiment, we will provision one bare-metal node with GPUs.

+The MLFlow section is more interesting if we run it on a node with two GPUs, because then we can better understand how to configure logging in a distributed training run.
+But, if need be, we can run it on a node with one GPU.

+The Ray section requires a node with two GPUs.

 We can browse Chameleon hardware configurations for suitable node types using the [Hardware Browser](https://chameleoncloud.org/hardware/).
 For example, to find nodes with 2x GPUs: if we expand "Advanced Filters", check the "2" box under "GPU count", and then click "View", we can identify some suitable node types.

-We'll proceed with the `gpu_mi100` and `compute_liqid` node types at CHI@TACC
+We'll proceed with the `gpu_mi100` and `compute_liqid` node types at CHI@TACC.

 * Most of the `gpu_mi100` nodes have two AMD MI100 GPUs.
-(One of the `gpu_mi100` nodes, `c03-04` has only one GPU; we'll avoid this one.)
+(One of the `gpu_mi100` nodes, `c03-04` has only one GPU; we'll avoid this one for the "Ray" section, which requires two GPUs.)
 * The `compute_liqid` nodes at CHI@TACC have one or two NVIDIA A100 40GB GPUs.
-As of this writing, `liqid01` and `liqid02` have two GPUs, so we may use these two.
+As of this writing, `liqid01` and `liqid02` have two GPUs, so we may use these two for the "Ray" section, which requires two GPUs.

-(Some parts of the experiment require only one GPU; you can do the MLFlow section on a node with one GPU, but then you won't get to see how to log from only the "primary" process in a distributed training job.
-You can do the MLFlow section on a `gpu_mi100` or `compute_liqid` with only one GPU, subject to that limitation.)

 You can decide which type to use based on availability; but once you decide, make sure to follow the instructions specific to that GPU type.
+In some parts, there will be different instructions for setting up an AMD GPU node vs. and NVIDIA GPU node.

 :::